medoshaweb/A_to_Z_Auto_Repair/README.md

-# ABE Garage - Full Stack Application
+# A to Z Auto Repair - Full Stack Application

-A full-stack web application for ABE Garage with React frontend and Node.js/Express backend with MySQL database.
+A full-stack web application for A to z Auto Repair with React frontend and Node.js/Express backend with MySQL database.

 ## Features

-- Modern, responsive design matching the ABE Garage branding
+- Modern, responsive design matching the A to Z Auto Repair branding
 - User authentication (Login/Register)
 - Secure password hashing with bcrypt
 - JWT token-based authentication